Arpit9110/SY0_701/Domain_14.md

 Hybrid Solutions
  This solution combined on-premise, private cloud, and public cloud services, allowing workload flexibility.
  It's considerations includes:
-   - Sensitive data iss protected.
+   - Sensitive data is protected.
    - Regulatory requirement are met.
    - System can communicate with each other.
    - The solution is cost-effectiveness.

 On-Premise solutions
- These includes Computing infrastructure physically located on-site at abusiness.
+ These includes Computing infrastructure physically located on-site at a business.

 Key Considerations in cloud Computing